machdyne/ferrit/README.md

 | 18 | SS3 | GND |
 | 20 | PWR3V3 | PWR3V3 |

-The slot select (SSx) signals determine which slot is selected, while the chip select (CSx) signals select an individual IC.
+The slot select (SSx) signals determine which slot is selected, while the chip select (CSx) signals select an IC on that slot.

 ## License